KylePiira/awesome-end-to-end-encryption/README.md

 # Cloud Storage
 * [Mega Cloud](https://mega.nz/) - sync files and folders between Windows, macOS, Linux, Android, and iOS.
 Offers 50 GB for free.
 * [Sync.com](https://www.sync.com/) - sync files and folders between Windows, macOS, Android, and iOS.
 Offers 5 GB for free.
+* [Firefox Send](https://send.firefox.com/) - upload and share files up to 2.5 GB in size via a link

 # Email
 * [ProtonMail](https://protonmail.com/) - email hosting with end-to-end encryption on your inbox and emails to other ProtonMail users.
 Offers 500 MB for free.